Get all the latest data for Bordeaux

 Are properties selling above or below asking in Bordeaux in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio in Bordeaux is around 94% to 96%, meaning most residential properties sell about 4% to 6% below their initial asking price.
+As of 2026, the estimated sale-to-asking price ratio for residential properties in Bordeaux is about 94% to 97%, which means buyers usually negotiate 3% to 6% below the asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Bordeaux.